Quick & Easy: Setting up ZFS raidz on Ubuntu

 Locate the drives you want into your array

-Create raidz1 (similar to raid5) Samba/CIFS Pool (casesensitivity mixed pool) for Windows Clients
+Create raidz1 (similar to raid5) Samba/CIFS Pool for Windows Clients

-zpool create -O casesensitivity=mixed data raidz1 device1 device2 device3 device4
+• zpool create -O casesensitivity=insensitive data raidz1 device1 device2 device3 device4

 add scrub task on reboot to crontab